cuongcd/LEMP-docker/README.md

 2. Clone this repository

-3. Clone your project into www/html folder and name it `app` `./www/html/app`
+3. Clone your project into www/html folder and name it `app`:
+   `./www/html/app`

 4. Execute the following commands